-It may not have reached the heights of original Guardians, but this sequel is an enjoyable entry into the MCU.
+It may not reach the heights of the original Guardians, but this sequel is an enjoyable entry into the Marvel Cinematic Universe.

-This 4K disc delivers a bright and colourful picture, with the HDR bringing out the intensity in the colours.
+This 4K disc delivers a bright and colourful picture, with the HDR bringing out the intensity of the vibrant colours.

-It makes for a picture that pops and glows more than it's HD counterpart and the Atmos soundtrack is a nicely judged one, loud and busy without missing a beat.
+It makes for a picture that pops and glows more than its HD counterpart - and the Atmos soundtrack is nicely judged too, loud and busy without missing a beat.

 Read the full Guardians of the Galaxy Vol.2 4K Ultra HD Blu-ray review

-The quality of DC's film output has been of varied quality, but Wonder Woman served as a riposte to the series' grimdark tone.
+The quality of DC's film output has been of varied quality, but Wonder Woman serves as a relief from the series' grimdark tone.

-Gal Gadot is wonderful as Diana Prince and this 4K disc is just as good, delivering a bold, colourful and detailed image that brings out the film's period decor and tailoring.
+Gal Gadot is wonderful as Diana Prince, and this 4K disc is just as good.
+It delivers a bold, colourful and detailed image that brings out the film's period decor and tailoring.

 The Atmos track can rumble with the best of them, offering plenty of heft and power.

-It's a fine origin story that's aided and abetted by a great 4K presentation.
+It's a fine origin story, aided by a great 4K presentation.